cosmos/gravity-bridge/module/x/gravity/spec/05_end_block.md

 Every endblock, we run the following procedure to determine whether to make a new `Valset` which will then need to be signed by all validators.

 1. If there are no valset requests, create a new one.
 2. If there is at least one validator who started unbonding in current block, create a `Valset`.
-This will make sure the unbonding validator has to provide an attestation to a new Valset that excludes them before they completely Unbond.
+This will make sure the unbonding validator has to provide an ethereumEventVoteRecord to a new Valset that excludes them before they completely Unbond.
 Otherwise they will be slashed.
 3. If power change between validators of CurrentValset and latest valset request is > 5%, create a new `Valset`.

 If the above conditions are met, we create a new `Valset` using the procedure described [here](03_state_transitions.md#valset-creation)